Disability Discrimination Lawsuit Against Indiana Provider of Retirement Housing

 Author: U.S. Department of Justice

-Persons with disabilities who live in retirement communities are entitled to the protections of the Fair Housing Act.
+Synopsis: Persons with disabilities who live in retirement communities are entitled to the protections of the Fair Housing Act.
+The agreement requires the defendants to provide fair housing training for employees, adopt nondiscrimination and reasonable accommodation policies, and maintain and submit records to the United States for the two-year term of the agreement.

-The Justice Department today announced that the operator and manager of the Rathbone Retirement Community in Evansville, Ind., has agreed to pay up to $116,000 to resolve a housing discrimination lawsuit.
-The November 2008 lawsuit alleged that the defendants violated the Fair Housing Act by prohibiting the use of motorized wheelchairs and scooters in residents' apartments and in the home's common dining room during meals.
+The U.S. Justice Department has announced that the operator and manager of the Rathbone Retirement Community in Evansville, Ind., has agreed to pay up to $116,000 to resolve a housing discrimination lawsuit.
+The lawsuit alleged that the defendants violated the Fair Housing Act by prohibiting the use of motorized wheelchairs and scooters in residents' apartments and in the home's common dining room during meals.

 "Persons with disabilities who live in retirement communities are entitled to the protections of the Fair Housing Act," said Loretta King, Acting Assistant Attorney General for the Civil Rights Division.
 "This agreement will ensure equal access to housing for those individuals who use mobility aids to move about independently in their daily lives."